Creamen/git-sensible/README.md

 #### Use a present tense imperative in the subject line

 Commits are commands to change and revise code; they are not historical artifacts.
-While you *did* do something, the commit *does* something.
+While you *did* something, the commit *does* something.

 Good: